Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9H

 Memory Aid

-Real-World Application
+Real-World Example

 You measure your Beverage antenna's RDF.
 The peak gain (in the forward direction) is, say, 10 dBi.
 The average gain over the upper hemisphere (all directions) is maybe 0 dBi.
 The RDF is 10 dB - this means the antenna concentrates reception 10 dB better in the peak direction than the average.
 High RDF is good for rejecting noise.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Receiving directivity factor, RDF, Peak gain, Average gain
+Receiving directivity factor RDF Peak gain Average gain

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9H topic.